frederic-perez/AmE-dictionary/data/idioms.md

 __in no way__ Not at all; not by any means. _We are in no way blaming you for what happened, but you still have to cooperate with the police investigation._
 __in no way, shape, or form__ In no possible manner; under no circumstances; not by any means.
 __in one blow__ All at once, with a single decisive or powerful action.
+__in one sitting__ In a single session; finishing a task in the same period when one sets out to do so. _The bookworm devoured her book in one sitting._
 __in order that__ So that; with the particular aim or purpose of.
 __in other news__ :two: A segue into another topic.
 Used when you want to move on to a new subject, but have no real way to connect it to what you were talking about before.
 __in over (one’s) head__ Too deeply involved in or with a difficult situation, beyond the point of being able to control or cope any longer.